Apirone/Opencart/README.md

 ## Changelog ##

+### Version 2.0.0 ###

+* The plugin source code for all Opencart versions is a single, non-repeating code base.
+* Now the plugin source code is based on [Apirone SDK PHP library 2.0](https://github.com/Apirone/apirone-sdk-php).
+* The “**Invoice** application” is a separate SPA now.
+This means invoice rendering occurs client-side.
+This SPA is also a part of the SDK, but can be accessed as an [independent application](https://github.com/Apirone/invoice-app).
+* Invalid settings do not block the opportunity to save valid settings.
+* The "**Include fees**" option was added to the main **Settings** tab.
+It adds service and network fees to the total.
+The final amount per coin in fiat will be shown to the customer.
+* For currencies with tokens (USDT, USDC) in the “**Currencies**” tab there are more flexible settings to set visibility of boxes displayed for end customers.
+The address of the currency must be set in only one input field.
+Check the boxes below this input field for the main network currency or any token.
+If no boxes are checked for the currency, even with a filled valid address, the currency will not appear in the currency selector.
+* Default status mapping was changed.
+The order has the “**Complete**” status in Opencart if the invoice has “**Paid**”, “**Overpaid**”, or “**Completed**” status.
+Yet the mapping can be changed.
+* The currency selector now has an image for every currency.
+If fees are not included in the total amount, the text for a currency contains only its name.
+If included, the total amount in fiat (plus the fees), is added to the text.

 ### Version 1.2.6 ###

 * Show tbtc for non-auth users when * is set into test customer field.